Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on Tycho's SNR: Results

 \subsection{Power spectra of Tycho's SNR}

 Fig.~\ref{fig:tycho_ps} shows the power spectra of the Si, S and Fe emissivity distributions in Tycho.
-They are similar to the power spectra obtained by \cite{Mandal+2024ApJ} for a broadband \textit{Chandra} X-ray image of Tycho's SNR.
-The characteristic strong peak at low wavenumbers ($l\sim3$) hints at projection effects and a possible large-scale asymmetry (such as the bright arc in the northwestern part of Tycho).
+We note that the overall normalizations of these power spectra are arbitrary.
+They have been chosen to avoid crowding in the plots and thereby facilitate visual inspection.
+The power spectra are similar to those obtained by \cite{Mandal+2024ApJ} for a broadband \textit{Chandra} X-ray image of Tycho's SNR.
+The characteristic strong peak at low wavenumbers ($l\approx3$) hints at projection effects and a possible large-scale asymmetry (such as the bright arc in the northwestern part of Tycho).
 This feature is therefore absent from the angular power spectra derived from our 3D models, as in Figs.~\ref{fig:density_ps_dd} or \ref{fig:ps_of_elements}.
-Following \cite{Mandal+2024ApJ}, we interpret the bend in the power spectra for Si and S (corresponding to the $1.6\mbox{--}2.1$ keV and the $2.3\mbox{--}2.7$ keV images) around $l\approx23$ as the break wavenumber $l_0$.
-A similar size of substructures was found by \cite{Lopez+2011ApJ}, also for a broadband image of Tycho's SNR \citep[se comparison in][]{Mandal+2024ApJ}.
-In contrast, the power spectrum of the Fe distribution (the $6.2\mbox{--}6.9$ keV image) shows a change of slope at $l\approx13$.
-A glance at Fig.~\ref{fig:ps_of_elements} immediately tells us that such a large disparity between $l_0^{\mathrm{Si}}$ (or $l_0^{\mathrm{S}}$) and $l_0^{\mathrm{Fe}}$ is only possible for SNRs formed from sub-$\mathrm{M_{ch}}$ WDs.
+Following \cite{Mandal+2024ApJ}, we interpret the bend in the power spectra for Si and S (corresponding to the $1.6\mbox{--}2.1$ keV and the $2.3\mbox{--}2.7$ keV images) around $l\approx23$ as the break wavenumber $l_0$ for the power spectrum of Si and S. A similar size of substructures was found by \cite{Lopez+2011ApJ}, also for a broadband image of Tycho's SNR \citep[se comparison in][]{Mandal+2024ApJ}.
+In contrast, the power spectra derived from both the Fe K$\alpha$ ($6.2\mbox{--}6.9$ keV) and the Fe L ($0.8\mbox{--}1.25$ keV) images exhibit a clear change in slope at $l\approx13$.
+The close agreement between the power spectra obtained from these two independent Fe tracers, including the presence of the same bend at $l\approx13$, indicates that this feature is intrinsic to the spatial distribution of Fe-rich ejecta.
+In particular, the consistency between the photon-rich Fe L band and the comparatively photon-poor Fe K$\alpha$ band argues against an interpretation in which the small-scale power or the observed bend is driven by statistical noise or contamination from other elements (see discussion in Section~\ref{sec:observations}).
+We therefore infer $l_0^{\mathrm{Si}}=l_0^{\mathrm{S}}\approx13$ and $l_0^{\mathrm{Fe}}\approx23$ for Tycho.
+Comparing the power spectra of Tycho to those of our SNR models (Fig.~\ref{fig:ps_of_elements}), we find that only the sub-$\mathrm{M_{ch}}$ models in our sample produce such a significant disparity between $l_0^{\mathrm{Si}}$ (or $l_0^{\mathrm{S}}$) and $l_0^{\mathrm{Fe}}$.